elva-labs/nextwipe/README.md

 3. `scripts/`

    This is for any scripts that you can run on your SST app using the `sst shell` CLI and [`tsx`](https://www.npmjs.com/package/tsx).
 For example, you can run the example script using:

    ```bash
    npm run shell src/example.ts
    ```

+4. `web/`

+   This is the React Router application which will be user facing.

 ### Infrastructure